SHOOTING TRIPOD

 Shooting Tripods for Hunting and Target Practice

-how to hunt as a young guy, I had an opportunity to try my first out of state hunt.
-I had
+hunt as a young guy, I had an opportunity to try my first out of state hunt.
+I had several months

-before, I knew we would have our walking legs on and put in some really long hikes
+knew we would have our walking legs on and put in some really long hikes looking for some

 Our hunting trip was amazing.
 I was 14 years old, and it was my first year of being of legal age to hunt in Utah.